dogweather/forkful/content/en/bash/getting-started/starting-a-new-project.md

 lastmod: '2024-03-13T22:45:00.245427-06:00'
 model: gpt-4-1106-preview
 summary: "Starting a new project often means creating a directory structure and initial\
-  \ files\u2014kinda like laying the foundation of a house.
-Programmers do it to\u2026"
+  \ files\u2014kinda like laying the foundation of a house."
 title: Starting a new project
 weight: 1
 ---